-The following attachments must be submitted with the financial report, without which, it will be returned for revision and resubmission:
+The following must be submitted with the financial report, without which it will be returned for revision and resubmission:

-- a) the most recent annual accounts for the organisation, in which 'Irish Aid' funding is specifically shown as an item and the balance of Irish Aid funds remaining at the end of the accounting year is detailed.
-Externally audited accounts are required if the organisation is legally obliged to produce audited accounts or if the organisational income is above €100,000 per year.
-(Organisations with lower income levels should submit organisational accounts, but it is not necessary for these to be externally audited.) - b) The audited accounts as submitted should be posted on the organisation's website with the link sent to Irish Aid within the annual report.
-(This stipulation applies to all organisations with websites).
+- a) the most recent annual accounts for the organisation, in which 'Irish Aid' funding for that year is specifically shown as an item and the balance of Irish Aid funds remaining at the end of the accounting year is detailed.
+Externally audited accounts are required if the organisation is legally obliged to produce audited accounts, or if the organisational income is above €100,000 per year.
+(Organisations with lower income levels should submit organisational accounts, but it is not necessary for these to be externally audited.) - b) The audited accounts as submitted must be posted on the organisation's website with the link sent to Irish Aid within the annual report.
 These accounts will also be shared with the Irish Non-Profit Knowledge Exchange (www.inkex.ie) in the case of Irish organisations not registered as companies2.